aditya9277/nucleus/README.md

-# 🚀 DuBuddy - Auto-Generated CRUD + RBAC Platform
+# 🚀 Auto-Generated CRUD + RBAC Platform

 A powerful low-code platform that allows you to define data models via a web UI and automatically generates CRUD APIs, admin interfaces, and role-based access control.
 Built with modern technologies for scalability and maintainability.